teufelsGmbH/pxa_pm_importer/README.md

     # Shall we create an independent language layer record if parent record doesn't exist
     allowCreateLocalizationIfDefaultNotFound: false

+    # By default always true.
+If set to false, only update actions allowed.
+    # No new records will be imported
+    allowToCreateNewRecords: true

     # Mapping fields, data adapter should return array with associative array
     mapping:
       title: